 Kids may have a taste for sugary treats.
-But what if they could be eating vegetables without realizing that the delicious lasagna to smoothies are actually healthy?
+But what if they could be eating vegetables without realizing that the delicious lasagna or smoothies they love are actually healthy?
 Here are some great recipes to get them all the nutrients they need!

 From spinach to sweet potatoes and oatmeal, there are a lot of good foods for kids out there.
 Whether they help with brain development or provide the necessary vitamins, they should be a staple of a child’s diet.
 Unfortunately, vegetables can be one of the hardest things to get kids to eat.
 However, with the right recipes, eating vegetables every day can be an easy feat!